-Good dialogue reveals personality, and characters only very rarely say precisely what they are thinking.
+Good dialogue reveals personality.
+Characters only very rarely say precisely what they are thinking.

-Now, this shouldn’t be taken too far and a conversation shouldn’t be an endless string of misunderstandings (unless you’re Samuel Beckett), but the way in which characters express their feelings and how they articulate what they’re feeling is one of the most important ways of revealing character.
+Now, this shouldn’t be taken too far.
+A conversation shouldn’t be an endless string of misunderstandings (unless you’re Samuel Beckett), but the way in which characters express their feelings and how they articulate what they’re feeling is one of the most important ways of revealing character.
 Are they reserved?
 Boisterous?
 Do they bluster?
 Hold back?

 Characters who say exactly what they mean are generic.
 Characters who talk around their emotions and objectives are much more interesting.